 It is much easier to lose motivation when getting no signs of appreciation for the little things.
 When working in a remote environment, people also tend to interpret neutral signs as more negative.

 Having different communication styles, some people would go for the funny emojis and remember to thank for the help, while others will keep their sentences grammatically correct and neutral rather than positive and fun.
 Remote communication tools can even take people’s personalities away – we can no longer see someone else’s gestures and facial expressions to understand intentions and emotions.

-To alleviate the impersonality of remote work tools, consider incorporating the gratitude culture in the remote environment and get people to thank for each other’s contribution more often.
+To alleviate the impersonality of remote work tools, consider incorporating the gratitude culture in the remote environment and get people to thank each other’s contributions more often.
 For this, you can create a separate Slack channel and set the right expectations about using it.